Christ, Us, Our Communities, Our Neighbourhoods

 Find out more in the pastoral letter of Archbishop Paul-André Durocher, Christ, Us, Our Communities, Our Neighbourhoods A Diocesan Synodal Process for 2018–2019 .

-The second phase of our synodal process will take place in two stages: a first phase during Lent to allow us to be challenged by the word of God and to answer him in prayer; a second phase between Easter and Pentecost, to discuss the issues that arose during the first phase.
+The second phase of our synodal process: a first phase during Lent to allow us to be challenged by the word of God and to answer him in prayer; a second phase between Easter and Pentecost, to reflect togther on what it means to be a missionnary church.

-During Lent, we will deepen a conviction that emerged during the first phase: “The Christian community helps us to grow in our relationship with Christ.”
+During Lent, we took time to deepen a conviction that emerged during the first phase: ''The Christian community helps us to grow in our relationship with Christ''.

-The theme song for this Lenten season is a work by Bishop Durocher entitled "A People Alive”.
+The theme song for the Lenten season, composed by Archbishop Durocher, is entitled ''A people Alive''.
 The score of this song can be copied for free.